AmitShtober/UChat/README.md

 1. First clone the project to your local repo.
 2. Notice that there are two main folders, **server** and **client**.
 Both of them have a standalone npm package and you should npm install twice (for every folder).
-3. configuration files (dev and production are inside):
+3. Configuration files (dev and production environments):
   * **client**: 'UChat-client/config' - contains the server address
   * **server**: 'UChat-server/config' - containts the MySQL connection string
 4. In order to run the **client** (windows):